TMElyralab/MusePose/README.md

 **[github](https://github.com/TMElyralab/MusePose)**    **[huggingface](https://huggingface.co/TMElyralab/MusePose)**    **space (comming soon)**    **Project (comming soon)**    **Technical report (comming soon)**

-[MusePose](https://github.com/TMElyralab/MusePose) is an image-to-video generation framework for virtual human under control signal such as pose, which was an implementation of [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone) by optimizing [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone).
+[MusePose](https://github.com/TMElyralab/MusePose) is an image-to-video generation framework for virtual human under control signal such as pose.
+The current released model was an implementation of [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone) by optimizing [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone).

 `MusePose` is the last building block of **the Muse opensource serie**.
 Together with [MuseV](https://github.com/TMElyralab/MuseV) and [MuseTalk](https://github.com/TMElyralab/MuseTalk), we hope the community can join us and march towards the vision where a virtual human can be generated end2end with native ability of full body movement and interaction.
 Please stay tuned for our next milestone!